 Based on the available use information, it is unlikely that the public will be exposed to the chemical.
-Although the public could be exposed to products manufactured with this chemical the chemical will be fully reacted with other components and bound to the matrix of the substrates.
-Although there may be trace amounts of the chemical remaining exposure is anticipated to be low.
+Although the public could be exposed to products manufactured using TODI, the chemical is expected to be fully reacted with other components and bound to the matrix of the substrates.
+Although there may be trace amounts of TODI remaining, exposure is anticipated to be low.